kasramp/spring-multiple-datasources/README.md

 $ ./mvnw spring-boot:run -Dserver.port=8090
 ```

-Lastly, open the browser and type `localhost:8090/swagger-ui.html`.
+Lastly, open the browser and type `http://localhost:8080/swagger-ui/index.html`.
 You should see the Swagger interface to interact with the API.

 ## Tips

-To change the database configurations modify `docker-compose.yml` and if necessary `application.properties`.
+To change the database configuration modify `docker-compose.yml` and if necessary `application.properties`.